-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 222 841 Chavigi na o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$10,677 \$12,209 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0 \$0
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 175 553 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$11,182 \$15,233 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0 \$0

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: